 What is Growing in Faith?

-Growing in Faith is a two-year process of spiritual formation and theological education, also known as The Diakonia Program.
+Growing in Faith is a two-year spiritual formation and theological education process, also known as The Diakonia Program.

 Diakonia is a national program of education for people in the Lutheran church.
 It was developed by a Lutheran pastor (former MNYS Bishop Stephen Bouman) to help develop dynamic disciples.
 While the program is designed to be completed in two years, some students take more time.

 Is this for me?
 If growing in your faith sounds exciting, YES, the Diakonia Program is for you.

 Growing in Faith, The New York Diakonia Program fulfills Martin Luther’s desire that all people study their Christian faith.

 This program is for anyone interested in furthering their knowledge of the Lutheran faith and learning other ways to use their skills for service to God and their community of faith.
 Speak to one of our location managers about how this program might work for you.

 The program provides educational and spiritual growth through worship, retreats, and a supportive community of fellow students, mentors, and instructors.
 It includes twelve courses, six per academic year.